Amble

 There are great places to visit near Amble including some great villages, ancient sites, beaches, hiking areas, geological features, castles, ruins, islands, towns, roman sites and historic monuments.

-The area around Amble boasts some of the best beaches including Embleton Bay, and Bamburgh Beach.
+The area around Amble features a number of interesting beaches including Embleton Bay, and Bamburgh Beach.

 Amble History